denissilantev64/VLHXBTC-dashboard/README.md

 - Daily collection of the vault NAV per share (`tokenPrice()` on the PoolLogic contract).
 - Daily BTC/USD and WBTC/USD prices from CoinGecko with ETag-aware caching.
 - Derived NAV vs BTC analytics (ROI in BTC, ROI in USD, alpha vs BTC) exported as CSV.
-- Production-ready GitHub Actions that backfill data, append new rows, commit updates, and deploy GitHub Pages.
+- Automated GitHub Actions workflow that backfills data, updates CSVs, and publishes the dashboard to GitHub Pages without manual steps.
 - Lightweight static dashboard (ECharts) with preset time range filters (1D/1W/1M/3M/YTD/ALL) that reads CSVs directly from the repository.
 - Robust error handling, exponential backoff for HTTP requests, RPC fallbacks, and data sanity checks.